dimforge/ncollide/docs/collision_detection_pipeline.md

 ```

 ### Query type
-The query type indicates which kind of geometric query should be executed by
+The query type stored in the `.query_type` field of collision objects indicates
+which kind of geometric query should be executed by the narrow phase on it.
-the narrow phase on this object.
-Two choices are given by the
+Two choices are given by the `world::GeometricQueryType` enumeration.
+More
-`world::CollisionQueryType` enumeration.
-More query types for, e.g., minimal
-distance computation only, may be added in the future:
+query types for, e.g., minimal distance computation, may be added in the
+future:

 1. `::Contacts(prediction)` − two objects with this query
    type will have their [contact points](../geometric_queries/#contact)